-Since January 1, 2021, the UK (excluding Northern Ireland) has recognized medical devices with an EEAissued CE Mark, and will continue to do so until June 30, 2023.
-Additionally, certificates issued by EUrecognized Notified Bodies will continue to be valid for the UK market until June 30, 2023.
-Beginning on July 1, 2023, a UK Conformity Assessed ("UKCA") marking will be required to place a device on the Great Britain market (England, Wales and Scotland).
-The UKCA marking is a UK product marking used for certain goods, including medical devices, placed on the market in England, Wales and Scotland.
-The UKCA marking is not recognized in the EU, EEA or Northern Ireland, so relevant products require a CE marking for sale in these markets.
+Since January 1, 2021, the UK (excluding Northern Ireland) has recognized medical devices with an EEA-issued CE Mark, and has since indicated it will continue to do so until December 31, 2027.
+Additionally, certificates issued by EU-recognized Notified Bodies will continue to be valid for the UK market until December 31, 2027.
 Since January 1, 2021, all medical devices placed on the UK market must be registered with the Medicines and Healthcare products Regulatory Agency (the "MHRA").
 There are different grace periods depending on the type of medical device to allow time for compliance with the new registration process.
 Where a medical device is not already registered with the MHRA, a conformity assessment must be conducted by an "authorised" body (a so-called UK Approved Body, approved by the MHRA) and a separate dossier application for the UKCA marking must be submitted.
 However, the data to support an EEA-issued CE Mark is expected to be sufficient for a UKCA mark.
 Manufacturers based outside the UK who wish to place a device on the UK market need to appoint a single UK Responsible Person who will take responsibility for the product in the UK.
+We have registered with MHRA, have a UK Responsible Person, and are prepared to conduct a conformity assessment when necessary.